A version of this article first appeared on the TWC.edu website.

 The secret is showing the resume reader you are a well-rounded candidate, that you use your time in such a way as to develop skills and competencies that are enticing and marketable on the job market.

-Another opportunity to position yourself is through clearly stated responsibilities at any spot you spend time.
-It doesn’t have to be running the place, but should state (and include numbers wherever possible) what you are relied upon to make happen in a timely, efficient and satisfactory manner.
+Another opportunity to position yourself is through clearly stated responsibilities that you had in any role that you’ve spent time doing.
+This doesn’t mean you had to be running the place, but you should state what you are/were relied upon to make happen (and include numbers wherever possible).

 Common areas for college students to show responsibilities: